adknaupp/microsophila/README.md

 ## Step 3: run script "create_dummy_accession.sh"

 To avoid having to generate real data, this script creates a child directory of $MICROSOPHILA_STORAGE_PATH to use for testing.
 So far, it contains some empty directories and a MetaPhlAn profile file.

+# Using the Pipeline

+## Main Pipeline

+The main script is "microsophila_pipeline.sh", which accepts a single argument: the accession number.
+You must give microsophila_pipeline.sh a valid NCBI accession number, which typically begins with "SRR".
+An example accession is SRR1525774.

+ex: "bash microsophila_pipeline.sh SRR1525774"

+Running the full pipeline may take several hours.
+The pipeline has several stages:
+* First, it download the reads for the accession, and stores them in the storage folder specified in the ~/.bashrc.
+These files are stored as a prefetch.
+* Second, it calls fasterq-dump on the prefetch files, turning them into fastq files.
+* Third, it calls Bowtie2 to remove host contamination from those reads.
+* Finally, it calls MetaPhlAn on the filtered reads to determine their species.

+## Generating the Graph

+The main script for generating the graph is figure_2.py.
+Currently, figure_2.py operates using the sample MetaPhlAn outputs stored in the "test" directory as its inputs, although it can be run on any valid output file (or files) from MetaPhlAn. figure_2.py current generates two things:

+* Data about the relative species composition of the reads
+* A graph displaying that information.

+figure_2.py currently does not accept arguments.
+To run it, simply use "python figure_2.py", which will generate the data files and put them in the local directory.
+To see the graphs, we recommend running the program in a Jupyter notebook or other IDE.
+Note that figure_2.py requires both matplotlib and numpy.
+The pipeline process should automatically install both, but if figure_2.py is moved to a new environment, be sure both dependencies are properly set up.